 Kenwood Footrace (July): The oldest 10K footrace in California, the Kenwood Footrace also includes a U.S. Track and Field sanctioned/certified 3K race.
 Held in the Sonoma Valley village of Kenwood; both races start and finish at Kenwood Plaza Park.
 A post-race event in the park features live music, food, beer, and games.
 The 2017 race is scheduled for July 4.
 More info.

 Santa Rosa Marathon (August): This is a major triple-play event with a full, half, and 5K component.
 The full marathon is a U.S. Track and Field-sanctioned and certified course, making it a Boston Marathon qualifying race.
 All races start in Santa Rosa’s Juilliard Park.
-The 2016 race was held Aug.
-28, with a fun post-race beer festival with plenty of food.
+The 2017 race will be held Aug.
+27, with a fun post-race beer festival with plenty of food.
 More info.

 Water to Wine Half Marathon – Run Wine Country (August): This event is the second in a series of three half marathon races (the other two, Windsor Town Green and Healdsburg Half Marathons, are discussed elsewhere in this article).
 Water to Wine starts and ends at Kendall Jackson Wine Estate and Gardens in Fulton, near the Sonoma County Airport.
-The 2016 race took place on Aug.
-7. More info.
+The 2017 race will take place on Aug.
+6. More info.

 Petaluma Clo-Cow Half Marathon & 5K (September).
 This half marathon and 5K race runs a beautiful course through bucolic farm country and rolling hills dotted with plenty of cows — the course starts and ends in historic Petaluma’s downtown.
 All finishers receive a unique cowbell medal.
-The 2016 race was held Sept.
-18. More info.
+The 2017 race will be held Sept.
+17. More info.

 Written by Sonoma Insider Suzie Rodriguez.